2021 Salisbury rail crash: Investigations

-RAIB Interim report
+RAIB interim report

 The interim report found that the driver of 1L53 approached signal SY29R at 90 mph and shut off power.
 The line at this point was on a 1 in 169 falling gradient.
 The signal was displaying a double yellow aspect.
 About 1 mi past the signal the train was travelling at 86 mph and a brake application was made and the wheels began to slide.
 A full service brake application was followed by an emergency brake application.
 As the train approached signal SY31, the overspeed sensor fitted to the train detected that the train was travelling in excess of the 34.5 mph permitted when a red aspect was displayed and the TPWS demanded emergency braking, which was already being applied by the driver.
 The front carriage of 1L53 collided with the rear carriage of 1F30 at a speed between 52 and 56 mph.

 The collision caused the coupling between units 158762 and 158763 to break.
 The unit at the front of the train was undamaged and came to a halt inside the tunnel.
 Both carriages of the unit at the rear of 1F30 were derailed against the tunnel wall.
 The front two of the three carriages of 159102 were derailed.
 The driver of 1L53 was knocked unconscious and trapped in his cab.
 The alarm was raised by the driver of 1F30 using the GSM-R radio system.

 Subsequent analysis of the railway line approaching Salisbury Tunnel Junction revealed that the line was contaminated by the residue of fallen leaves between 80 mi 32 chain and 82 mi 36 chain (distances measured from London Waterloo).
 A coefficient of friction of between 0.2 and 0.02 was recorded, with most of the readings towards the lower end of the scale.
 The last Rail Head Treatment Train had passed over the line at 11:06 on 30 October, and the next one was scheduled to pass over at 23:00 on 31 October.
 The gap of 36 hours was in excess of Network Rail Wessex's requirement to treat the line at least once every 24 hours.
+On 27 June 2023, the RAIB reported that the draft of the final report had been sent to interested parties as part of the statutory consultation process.
+The final report would be issued following such consultation.

+RAIB final report

+The RAIB released their final report on 24 October 2023.
+Ten recommendations were made.